dh7/damien-henry.com/SETUP.md

 ## 2. Configure Notion

-1. Create or open a Notion page
+1. Create or open a Notion page (this will be your homepage)
 2. Make it **public**: Share → Publish to web
 3. Copy the page ID from the URL:
    - URL: `https://www.notion.so/My-Page-1234567890abcdef1234567890abcdef`